-In Phase IV, courts will resume non-jury trials and contested hearings in civil, family, and juvenile matters.
-Courts will schedule and hold a broader range of matters, with limited in-person services to be offered as determined by the administrative judge and posted electronically and in the court facility.
+In Phase IV, courts resume non-jury trials and contested hearings in civil, family, and juvenile matters.
+Courts schedule and hold a broader range of matters, with limited inperson services to be offered as determined by the administrative judge and posted electronically and in the court facility.
 Phase IV shall include Phase III Matters as well as matters listed on pages 14 through 16 of this Exhibit, and shall be collectively, "Phase IV Matters."
 To the extent that Phase IV Matters may be handled remotely, courts are encouraged to do so.
-For any proceeding that will be held during Phase IV, the court shall notify all participants necessary to the proceeding.
+For any proceeding held during Phase IV, the court shall notify all participants necessary to the proceeding.